-If you are able to raise the air temperature of the room that the snake’s cage is setup in that is a great way to heat the cage.
+If you can raise the room's air temperature that the snake’s cage is setup in, that is a great way to heat the cage.
 This is best accomplished by using a space heater in a smaller space to avoid forcing the rest of the house to endure unseasonably warm temperatures in the summer.
-During the winter people don’t seem to complain quite as much about the extra heat.
-Be certain to read and understand all safety precautions related to any space heater you decide to use.
-We can not be held responsible if anything goes wrong.
-Also beware of your heating bill.
-I’ve found a small space heater with a thermostat and an overheat safety is a good method of heating small room such as a guest bedroom, or walk-in closet.

 These bulbs are what you generally see in overhead lights in a room.
-They are cheap, provide a high heat output and are easily obtainable.
-Their heat output can be significant so it is important to monitor your temperatures closely.
+They are cheap, provide a high heat output, and are easily obtainable.
+Their heat output can be significant, so it is essential to monitor your temperatures closely.

-These lights require special hoods to be fitted on the top of a snake’s cage in order to be used.
+These lights require special hoods to be fitted on the top of a snake’s cage to be used.
 They are the long bulbs often found in classrooms and office buildings.
 They are precursors to the CFLs.
-There are a multitude of issues with these types of bulbs that go beyond the fact that they also contain mercury.
-For instance -
+There are many issues with these types of bulbs that go beyond the fact that they also contain mercury.

-- They hum, an effect caused by minor faults in the electromagnetic ballast, which could could disturb your snakes
+- They hum, an effect caused by minor faults in the electromagnetic ballast, which could disturb your snakes.

-- Air temperature effects their operation.
-The cooler the air is the less efficient they are at heating, the longer it takes them to come on, and sometimes if it’s cold enough they won’t work at all.
-But if it’s that cold chances are it’s too late to help many types of snakes anyhow.
+- Air temperature affects their operation.
+The cooler the air is, the less efficient they are at heating, the longer it takes them to come on, and sometimes if it’s cold enough, they won’t work at all.
+But if it’s that cold, chances are it’s too late to help many snakes types anyhow.

 Heat lamps have a few disadvantages that you should keep in mind as well.

-- In order for them to heat they have to be left on 24/7 which can be stressful on your snake
+- For them to heat, they have to be left on 24/7, which can be stressful on your snake.

 - Can’t catch on or cause a fire, period

-- Can be safely mounted directly against any type of surface
+- Can be safely mounted directly against any surface

 - Safe to the touch for both humans and snakes